 To help students develop professionally and gain leadership experience, the college encourages all students to become active in one or more of the many professional and social organizations that exist in the college and on the campus.

 The degree of bachelor of science in industrial management is granted to those complete satisfactorily the required course work for the specified degree, with university, college, major and minor grade point averages of 2.0 or better.
 This includes the university's general education requirements.
-All students must meet the residency requirements of the college and must contract for graduation.
+All students must meet the residency requirements of the college (50% of business courses in the last 30 hours of your degree must be taken in residence) and must contract for graduation.

 Students may apply online at Admissions.
 Lindner admits transfer students to begin in each academic term.